FriendsOfFlarum/filter/README.md

 ### Usage

-- Input strings seperated by a comma and a space ", "
+- Input strings seperated by a new line

 ### Installation